Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 	training_examples.csv.
 If desired, you can run the find-s algorithm and print the trace on any similarly formatted csv file by supplying the name of the csv file as a command line argument.
 Suppose you have a csv file called x.csv.
-Then you can type 'python find_s.py x.csv'.
+Then you can type 'python find_s.py x.csv' and press the return key afterwards.

 Task 3, Experimental Question:

 	In the command line, type 'python experiment.py'.
 Press the return key.

-	This will automatically perform an experiment with 1000 trials, but the number of trials can be controlled by specifying an integer as a command line argument.
-This will output a csv file containing the data collected from the experiment.
+	This will automatically perform an experiment with 100 trials, but the number of trials can be controlled by specifying an integer as a command line argument.
+If the number specified is less than 100, no experiment will be run.
+If an experiment is performed, a csv file containing experimental data will be outputted.

 	To produce the histogram and stats, in the command line type 'python produce_plots.py'.
 Press the return key.

 	The histogram relies on pandas, so make sure that is installed.
 Take the following steps below.